 Here Comes The Summer Shop

 It’s post Memorial Day.
-But weather in Los Angeles feels, well, umm…not Summer.
+But weather in Los Angeles feels, well, umm…not summery.
 The temperature has been ranging from high 50s Fahrenheit to mid-70s Fahrenheit.

 Hopefully The Summer Shop will bring bikini weather.
-The pop-up displays the fashion styles of Levi’s and the HVN and Liana brands.
+The pop-up will display the fashion styles of Levi’s and the HVN and Liana brands.
 It will take a bow on June 1, and will kick off a month-long run at 8476 Melrose Place in West Hollywood, Calif.

 Looks will include Levi’s 501 cut-offs, HVN’s printed dresses, and Liana’s tees and tanks.
 Jeweler Alison Lou also will display her wares at The Summer Shop.
 Please bring the sun with you Summer Shop!